meta-toolkit/meta/classify-tutorial.md

 un-inverting is a one-time cost, and is necessary to provide efficient access to the document vectors for the classifiers.
 Once you have generated your `forward_index`, you *never need to generate it again* unless you want to change your document representation.
+Once you have a `forward_index`, you can use it with *any* of the classifiers provided by MeTA.

 ## Creating a Forward Index from LIBSVM Data